Chiara Lubich: Lessons from the war

-On September 2, 1943, Anglo-American forces began bombing Trento, which took it by surprise.
+On 2 September 1943, Anglo-American forces began bombing Trento.
+As she and her first companions ran to the air-raid shelters, they took only a copy of the Gospel, which they read and tried to put it into practice.
 Following the armistice between Italy and the Allies, the territory around Trento was occupied by Nazi forces and annexed to the Third Reich.
 Her brother Gino joined the communist partisans and fought against the Nazi-fascist regime.
 In the summer of 1944, he was arrested and tortured.
-Amidst the uncertainty about the future and fear for life itself caused by the war, Chiara realized how everything passes, everything collapses, everything is “vanity of vanities” (Eccl 1:1) and “only God remains.”
-She became convinced that “the salvation of the twentieth century is love”.
-She shared this great news with “letters of fire” that she wrote to her relatives, to the young women of the Third Order, and to her colleagues.
-Soon other young women joined her in living what they called a “divine adventure”.
+Amidst the uncertainty about the future and fear for life itself caused by the war, Chiara realized how everything passes, everything collapses, everything is "vanity of vanities" (Eccl.
+1:1) and "only God remains".
+She became convinced that "the salvation of the twentieth century is love".
+She shared this great news with "letters of fire" that she wrote to her relatives, to the young women of the Third Order, and to her colleagues.
+Soon other young women joined her in living what they called a "divine adventure".

-On December 7, 1943, in the chapel of the Capuchin College, she pronounced her total “Yes, forever” with a vow of perpetual chastity.
+On 7 December 1943, in the chapel of the Capuchin College, she pronounced her total “Yes, forever” with a vow of perpetual chastity.

 A revolution born from the Gospel

-As she and her first companions ran to the air-raid shelters, they took only a copy of the Gospel, which they read and tried to put it into practice.
+Chiara and her early friends dedicated themselves to the people in the poorest sections of Trento, recognizing in them the presence of Jesus.
+Thanks to a growing number of people being involved, food, clothing and medicine arrived with unusual abundance.
+Chiara made a plan, with the goal of “solving the social problems of Trento”.
+In 1947, it took shape as “Fraternity in action".
 In 1948 she wrote: "We have understood that the world needs to be healed by the Gospel because only the Good News can give back to the world the life it lacks.
 This is why we live the Word of Life (…).
 We have no other book except the Gospel, no other science, no other art.
 That is where life is!"

-Chiara and her early friends dedicated themselves to the people in the poorest sections of Trento, recognizing in them the presence of Jesus.
-Thanks to a growing number of people being involved, food, clothing and medicine arrived with unusual abundance.
-Chiara made a plan, with the goal of “solving the social problems of Trento”.
-In 1947, it took shape as “Fraternity in action".
 In February 1948, in an editorial signed by Silvia Lubich, which appeared in L'Amico Serafico, the magazine of the Capuchin Fathers, she announced the communion of goods to all those around her, following the example of the first Christians.
 After only a few months, close to 500 people were involved in a widespread sharing of material and spiritual goods.